 Currently, Clicky is gaining more and more popularity on web analytics front due to the amazing features they offer.
 The best part about Clicky is that it gives you data in real-time so that you don’t have to wait to receive information about the traffic on your website.
 Clicky is very easy to install and offers Twitter Search Tracking which helps you monitor twitter tags, keywords and retweets.

-This is an app priced at $9.95/month but is a must have for every publisher who needs every detail about the website.
-This tool gives you real time data and also tells you how people are interacting with you content.
+This is an app priced at $9.95/month but is a must-have for every publisher who needs every detail about the website.
+This tool gives you real-time data and also tells you how people are interacting with your content.
 In addition to that, this tool has a brilliant user interface and gives insights as to how users are sharing your content.

-This tool is a tough competitor to Google analytics because it extensively tracks basic statistics like referrals, searches, popular pages and traffic trends.
+This tool is a tough competitor to Google analytics because it extensively tracks basic statistics like referrals, searches, popular pages, and traffic trends.
 It has a brilliant interface with a one-time cost structure ($30).
 It tells you about the total visitors and the most viewed content.
-The bird feeder feature is brilliant as it measures feed subscriptions trends and click through for each item.
+The bird feeder feature is brilliant as it measures feed subscriptions trends and clicks through for each item.